nyberry/nyberrysite/blog/moser.md

 How many regions are in each of these circles?

-Well, if you count the regions, you will see that the circle with one point has just one region.
-The circle with two points has two regions.
-The circle with three points as four regions.
+Well, if you count the regions, you will see that:
+- The circle with one point has just one region.
+- The circle with two points has two regions.
+- The circle with three points as four regions.
 And so on.

 The relationship between points and regions goes like this: